Charca/bootbot/README.md

 **Note** that if a bot is subscribed to both the `message` event using the `.on()` method and a specific keyword using the `.hear()` method, the event will be emitted to both of those subscriptions.
 If you want to know if a message event was already captured by a different subsciption, you can check for the `data.captured` flag on the callback.

+---

 ### Send API

 BootBot provides helper methods for every type of message supported by Facebook's Messenger API.
 It also provides a generic `sendMessage` method that you can use to send a custom payload.
+All messages from the Send API return a Promise that you can use to apply actions after a message was successfully sent.
+You can use this to send consecutive messages and ensure that they're sent in the right order.

 #### Important Note:
 The Send API methods are shared between the `BootBot`, `Chat` and `Conversation` instances, the only difference is that when you use any of these methods from the `Chat` or `Conversation` instances, you don't have to specify the `userId`.